Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

     y += 1
     return x + y
 ```

+See also § 7.8, where inout is used with struct arguments.

 This behavior is a potential source of bugs, that's why Mojo forces you to be explicit about it with the keyword *inout*.